iRICsolvers/GELATO_Documents/source/03_Examples/02_Symple_Bend.rst

    :align: center
    :width: 400pt

-   : 「Do you want to save?」
+   : "Do you want to save?"

 .. _02_jikko2: